CFT-PAN/quantum-modelling-centre/src/_problems/dissipative_ising.md

     return vals, vecs
 end

-evals, evecs = eigen_sparse(L, 1)
+evals, evecs = eigen_sparse(L, 6)

 display(evals)
 ```
-This finds the 6 largest eigenvalues, which are found to be all non-negative, with one zero eigenvalue associated with the unique steady state:
+This finds the 6 largest eigenvalues, which are found to be all non-positive, with one zero eigenvalue associated with the unique steady state:
 ```
 6-element Vector{ComplexF64}:
      -1.0265353581717023 - 3.36845317347161e-11im